ry-schneider/Iterative_Volterra_Propagator/README.md

 ./harmonic_oscil.exe
 ```

-Each problem has its own input file in the Input directory off of Iterative_Volterra_Propagator where you can change things like the number of quadrature points used, the maximum number of iterations allowed, and even what method is used to treat matrix exponentials.
+Each problem has its own input file in the Input directory off of Iterative_Volterra_Propagator where you can change things like the number of quadrature points used, the maximum number of iterations allowed, and even what method is used to treat matrix exponentials (if applicable).
 To edit the inputs for the harmonic oscillator without leaving the Source directory, input the following (with your favorite editor in place of emacs).

 ```
 emacs ../../Input/harmonic_oscillator_input.in